ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/security-and-governance/essential-eight/user-application-hardening.md

 {{% alert title="Blueprint guidance" color="info" %}}

-While the Blueprint provides limited guidance to support organisations in developing an approach for the response to cyber security incidents, the section below is provided for organisations to describe the measures implemented within their system.
+While the Blueprint provides limited guidance to support organisations in developing an approach for the response to cybersecurity incidents, the section below is provided for organisations to describe the measures implemented within their system.
 Effective implementation of these controls is generally built on a combination of system-specific and whole of organisation processes, and may include the coordination of a number of teams and staff across an organisation.

 {{% /alert %}}

-`<SYSTEM-NAME>` utilises the Microsoft 365 Defender portal and `<SIEM-PRODUCT>` to assist in the identification of cyber security incidents.
+`<SYSTEM-NAME>` utilises the Microsoft 365 Defender portal and `<SIEM-PRODUCT>` to assist in the identification of cybersecurity incidents.

 This includes the processing, analysis, and response to the following event logs in a timely manner: